 Cinco de Mayo Parade and Festival (May)

-The streets of downtown Dallas become a hive of activity every year in May as thousands of visitors come to view the annual parade and cultural festival.
+The streets of downtown Dallas become a hive of activity each year in May as thousands of visitors come to view the annual parade and cultural festival.
 The festival includes a parade of floats, marching bands, food stalls, and festive mariachi bands.

 Texas Scottish Festival and Highland Games (June)